 When you seed this objective (and have a Q-Continuum side deck), you must declare which function you are seeding the card for.
-If you wish to use the first two functions, you must have two copies in play.
+If you wish to use both of the first two functions, you must have two copies in play.
 The first function does not require a Q-Continuum side deck or a seeded Q-Flash.
-It allows seeding of Q-icon dilemmas only (not other Q-icon card types).
-Using this objective to replace a dilemma with a Q-Flash is a valid response to the initiation of the dilemma encounter.
+It allows seeding of Qicon dilemmas only (not other Q-icon card types).
+Using this objective to replace a dilemma with a dilemma named "Q" is a valid response to the reveal of the dilemma.
 See actions - step 1: initiation.
-If you replace a dilemma with a Q-Flash at a location where you seeded another Q-Flash, the second one revealed is discarded as a mis-seed.
-The second function of this objective can be used to replace a dilemma seeded at Empok Nor If a mission has already been solved (or a Borg objective allowing it to be scouted has been completed), seeding a Q-Flash under it does not allow it to be solved again, or targeted with another Borg objective.
+If you replace a dilemma with a dilemma named "Q" at a location where you seeded another copy of the same dilemma, the second one revealed is discarded as a mis-seed.
+The second function of this objective can be used to replace a dilemma seeded at Empok Nor .
+If a mission has already been solved (or a Borg objective has been placed on it), seeding a dilemma named "Q" under it does not allow it to be solved again, or targeted with another Borg objective.
 See encountered, Q-icon cards, scouting locations.